MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

     > **Note**: You can clear, hide, and auto-resize the contents of the cell output by selecting the **...** menu at the top left of the output pane.

-6. Now you'll add columns for data validation and cleanup, using a PySpark dataframe to add columns and update the values of some of the existing columns.
-Use the + button to add a new code block and add the following code to the cell:
+6. Now you'll **add columns for data validation and cleanup**, using a PySpark dataframe to add columns and update the values of some of the existing columns.
+Use the + button to **add a new code block** and add the following code to the cell:

     ```python
     from pyspark.sql.functions import when, lit, col, current_timestamp, input_file_name